CrowsVeldt/checklist/Plan.md

 # Features:

     - User may change entry hierarchies by dragging and dropping entries to the desired position
+    - UI elements will scale in size to match device font scaling
     - When a checklist is complete (all required boxes have been checked) display "checklist complete"

 # TODO: